Archive for the ‘Scarf/Shawl’ Category

 Fushia Nightsong Shawl with Beads.
 Additional insights about beading and what do to when you run short of beads.

-knittedyarns on Sep 15th, 20094 Hints When Knitting With Beads-Nightsong Lace Shawl
+knittedyarns 4 Hints When Knitting With Beads-Nightsong Lace Shawl

 4 Hints regarding how to add beads to knitted lace using a crochet hook